boltcover/get_boltcover_insurance_price/README.md

 Bolt Cover (https://www.boltcover.com/) helps UK retailers offer insurance at the point of sale.

-This is an example of how to retrieve an insurance price for a specific insurance category and product price in Ruby.
+This is an example of how to retrieve an insurance premium that will be offered to your customers for a specific product category and item price.

+Note the examples use furniture categories however we

 Bolt Warranty Limited Is Registered In England And Wales Under Company Number 14654818.
 Bolt Warranty Limited Is An Appointed Representative Of Innovative Risk Labs Ltd, Which Is Authorised And Regulated By The Financial Conduct Authority.
 Firm Reference Number 998330.